FAQs about public defense in King County

 DPD offices are open from 8 a.m. and 5 p.m.
 Monday through Friday.

 The department's screeners, who determine whether someone is financially eligible for a public defender, are available from 8 a.m. to 4:30 p.m.
-Monday through Friday at the King County Courthouse in Seattle and the Maleng Regional Justice Center in Kent.
+Monday through Friday at DPD's administrative offices, located in the Dexter Horton Building at 710 2nd Ave., Seattle, Suite 200.
+In-person financial interviews are also available at the King County Courthouse, 516 Third Ave., Seattle, Room 613, on Wednesdays from 8 a.m. to 4:30 p.m., and in the Maleng Regional Justice Center, 401 4th Ave., Kent, Room 1-B, on Tuesdays from 8 a.m. to 4:30 p.m.
 Screeners take their last interview at 4:15 p.m.
 No appointment is necessary.

 There will be an attorney at arraignment to represent you.
 However, that attorney will generally not continue with your case.
-If you are out of custody, you will need to complete a financial screening at the DPD office to find out if you are qualified to receive a public defender.
-If possible, you should come into the DPD office to complete this screening before your arraignment.
+If you are out of custody, you will need to complete a financial screening at DPD.
+To screen by phone, please call our office at 206-477-9727; interviewers are available by phone between 8 a.m. and 4:30 p.m.
+Monday to Friday.
+(They take their last interview at 4:15 p.m.)
+No appointment is necessary.
+You can also come into our office or one of the county courthouses in person.
+Visit this page for more information.

 If you have been assigned an attorney but have forgotten his or her name, call the attorney’s division; someone there will be able to tell you your attorney’s name.
 If you can’t remember the name of the division, call DPD’s general number – 296-7662.
 The receptionist will be able to help you.

+Yes.
 If you have been charged with a crime in Seattle Municipal Court, you can apply for an attorney directly through the court.
-Please go to the Seattle Justice Center, 600 Fifth Avenue, Second Floor, Room 235 (Day Reporting/Screening Office), Window #3 (Warrants), in Seattle to be screened for a public defender.
+Please go to the Seattle Justice Center, 600 Fifth Avenue, First Floor (window to quash warrants), in Seattle.
+From there, you'll be directed to the screening office for a financial interview.
+If you qualify, you'll be assigned a King County public defender.
 The phone number is 206-386-1543.